ONSdigital/sdx-survey/README.md

 [![Build Status](https://github.com/ONSdigital/sdx-survey/workflows/Build/badge.svg)](https://github.com/ONSdigital/sdx-survey) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0d8f1899b0054322b9d0ec8f2bd62d86)](https://www.codacy.com/app/ons-sdc/sdx-survey?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=ONSdigital/sdx-survey&amp;utm_campaign=Badge_Grade) [![codecov](https://codecov.io/gh/ONSdigital/sdx-survey/branch/main/graph/badge.svg)](https://codecov.io/gh/ONSdigital/sdx-survey)

 The SDX-Survey service is used within the Office National of Statistics (ONS) for managing survey submissions in JSON format.
-Surveys coming from EQ require validation and additional processing depending on their destination downstream.
+These submissions come from EQ and require validation and additional processing depending on their destination downstream.

 ## Process

-The sdx-survey microservice receives survey submissions via a PubSub subscription: `survey-subscription`.
+The sdx-survey microservice receives JSON submissions via a PubSub subscription: `survey-subscription`.
 Once received, data is decrypted and validated using PGP and voluptuous respectively.
 If a survey fails either step it is published to the quarantine PubSub topic: `quarantine-survey-topic`.

-Checks are then made on the survey type; if `type: surveyresponse`, comments are extracted and stored via GCP Datastore and surveys requiring transformation are sent to SDX-Transform via HTTP.
-Once transformed, the data is sent to SDX-Deliver via `<HTTP Post>` request and a receipt is published to PubSub: `receipt-topic`, notifying Ras-Rm that the data has been successfully processed.
+Checks are then made on the survey type; if `type: surveyresponse`, comments are extracted and stored via GCP Datastore.
+Additionally surveys requiring transformation are sent to SDX-Transform via `<HTTP Post>`.
+Once transformed, the data is sent to SDX-Deliver via `<HTTP Post>` and a receipt is published to PubSub: `receipt-topic`.
+This receipt notifies Ras-Rm that the data has been successfully processed.
 For feedback submissions: `type: feedback`, no additional processing is required and the `deliver/feedback` endpoint on sdx-deliver is called after decryption and validation.